-- A. In an instance where any form of discipline is imposed, the employee's supervisor will: - 1.
+- A. When any form of discipline is imposed, the employee's supervisor will: - 1.
 Advise the employee of any inadequacy, deficiency or conduct which is the cause of the discipline, either orally or in writing.
-If given orally, the supervisor will document the fact that an oral warning was given to the employee specifying the date, time and nature of the oral warning. - 2.
-Provide directives to the employee to correct the conduct or performance. - 3.
+If given orally, the supervisor will document the fact that an oral warning was given to the employee specifying the date, time, and nature of the oral warning.

+- 2. Provide directives to the employee to correct the conduct or performance. - 3.
 Forward copies of all writings to the administrator in charge of personnel for filing in the employee's personnel file. - 4.
 Allow a reasonable period of time, when appropriate, for the employee to correct or remediate the performance or conduct. - 5.
-Specify the expected level of performance or modification of conduct to be required from the employee.

-B. The school district retains the right to immediately discipline, terminate or discharge an employee as appropriate, subject to relevant governing law and collective bargaining agreements where applicable.
+Specify the expected level of performance or modification of conduct to be required from the employee. - B. The school district retains the right to immediately discipline, terminate, or discharge an employee as appropriate, subject to relevant governing law and collective bargaining agreements when applicable.

 Legal References: Minn.
-Stat. § 122A.40 (Teachers - Employment; Contracts; Termination) Minn.
-Stat. § 122A.41 (Teacher Tenure) Minn.
-Stat. § 122A.44 (Contracting with Teachers) Minn.
-Stat. § 122A.58 (Coaches) Minn.
+Stat. § 122A.40 (Employment; Contracts; Termination)

+Minn.
+Stat. § 122A.41 (Teacher Tenure Act; Cities of the First Class) Minn.
+Stat. § 122A.44 (Contracting with Teachers; Substitute Teachers)

+Minn.
+Stat. § 122A.58 (Coaches; Termination of Duties)

+Minn.
 Stat. § 123B.02, Subd.
+14 (General Powers of Independent School

+Districts)

-14 (Employees; Contracts for Services) Minn.
-Stat. § 123B.143 (Superintendent) Minn.
-Stat. § 123B.147 (Principals) Minn.
+Minn.
+Stat. § 123B.143 (Superintendent)

+Minn.
+Stat. § 123B.147 (Principals)

+Minn.
 Stat. § 197.46 et seq.
-(Veterans Preference Act) Cross References: MSBA Service Manual, Chapter 3, Employees
+(Veterans Preference Act)

+Cross References: None